aws-observability/terraform-aws-observability-accelerator/docs/container-insights/eks.md

 # Setting Up Container Insights for your EKS Cluster

-This example deploys CloudWatch Observability EKS add-on on an exisiting Amazon EKS cluster, which has Container Insights enhanced observability for Amazon EKS and CloudWatch Application Signals enabled by default.
+This example deploys CloudWatch Observability EKS add-on on an exisiting Amazon EKS cluster, which enables Container Insights enhanced observability for Amazon EKS and CloudWatch Application Signals by default.

+1. Enables the CloudWatch Observability Add-on on EKS using the IAM service account role
+2. Creates an IAM Service Linked role for enabling Application Signals

 ## Prerequisites